William Christopher

-William Christopher (October 20, 1932 – December 31, 2016) was an American actor and comedian, best known for playing Private Lester Hummel on Gomer Pyle, U.S.M.C. from 1965 to 1968 and Father John Mulcahy on the television series M*A*S*H from 1972 to 1983 and its spinoff AfterMASH from 1983 to 1985.
+William Christopher (October 20, 1932 – December 31, 2016) was an American actor and comedian, best known for playing Private Lester Hummel on Gomer Pyle, U.S.M.C. from 1965 to 1968 and Father Francis John Patrick Mulcahy on the television series M*A*S*H from 1972 to 1983 and its spinoff AfterMASH from 1983 to 1985.

 Early life

 Christopher was born in Evanston, Illinois, in a family believed to be descendants of Paul Revere.
 He spent his youth in several of Chicago's northern suburbs, including Winnetka, Illinois, where he attended New Trier High School.
 Christopher graduated from Wesleyan University in Middletown, Connecticut, with a Bachelor of Arts in drama, focusing on Greek literature.
 While at university, he participated in fencing, soccer, and the glee club, and was initiated as a member of the Sigma Chi fraternity.

 Career

 Christopher moved to New York and appeared in a variety of regional productions and later a number of off-Broadway productions such as The Hostage at One Sheridan Square.
 His Broadway debut came in Beyond the Fringe, a British revue, acting alongside Peter Cook and Dudley Moore.

 Christopher left New York City for Hollywood to attempt to gain work in television where he guest-starred in several well-known series, including The Andy Griffith Show, Death Valley Days, The Patty Duke Show and The Men from Shiloh.
 He made several appearances (each time as a different character) on Hogan's Heroes, and had recurring roles on Gomer Pyle, U.S.M.C. and That Girl.
-Christopher was a student at Harvey Lembeck’s famed L.A. improvisational workshop in the early 1970s during which time he performed improv skits (with two other performers, Carole White and Shelia Bartold, both also Lembeck students) during a January 1972 episode of The Carol Burnett Show.
+Christopher was a student at Harvey Lembeck's famed L.A. improvisational workshop in the early 1970s during which time he performed improv skits (with two other performers, Carole White and Shelia Bartold, both also Lembeck students) during a January 1972 episode of The Carol Burnett Show.
 While the appearance was officially uncredited, he was introduced by Burnett as Bill Christopher.

 In 1972, Christopher gained the role of Father Mulcahy in the television series M*A*S*H when the actor who was first cast in the role, George Morgan, was replaced after a single appearance in the pilot episode.
-Immediately following M*A*S*H, Christopher continued the role for the two seasons of the short-lived spin-off AfterMASH.
+(Christopher was the third actor to play Mulcahy, following René Auberjonois in the 1970 film version of M*A*S*H and George Morgan in the TV pilot episode.)

+As Father Mulcahy, Christopher was a recurring cast member of M*A*S*H for the first four seasons of the series before being billed as a regular cast member from season five onwards.
+During production of the fifth season, Christopher contracted hepatitis and was bedridden for eight weeks, resulting in episodes being rewritten to account for Christopher's absence.
+The fifth season episode "Hepatitis", written by series star Alan Alda, incorporated Christopher's battle with hepatitis into the show, when Mulcahy was bedridden with the disease.
+It was reported that production had considered writing Christopher out of the series entirely before Alda advocated on his co-star's behalf.